Ykidane/AirBnb-PricePrediction-Project/README.md

 # AirBnb-PricePrediction-Project
-This project is from my first semester of my masters program in Roskilde university.
-It was part of a course called business intelligence and big data(BIBA).
-This project is done with three other class members and was about price prediction of housing, big data and ethical and legal issues.
+This project was from business intelligence and big data(BIBA) course in Roskilde university in my master's program and it was done with collabration of my group members.
+### Group members:
+- Begoña Sustatxa,
+- Frederik Thulstrup,
+- Tomas Nemecek,
+- Yohannes Kidane kifle